-Authorised generics may raise concerns where the first-mover advantage of the authorised manufacturer, or other elements of the arrangements between the parties, limits competition on the generics market or causes the price of generics to be pegged at a level higher than it would have been in the absence of an authorisation arrangement.
+Authorised generics may raise concerns where the first-mover advantage of the authorised manufacturer or other elements of the arrangements between the parties, limits competition on the generics market or causes the price of generics to be pegged at a level higher than it would have been in the absence of an authorisation arrangement.

 33 To what extent can the specific features of the pharmaceutical sector provide an objective justification for conduct that would otherwise infringe antitrust rules?

-The pricing and demand structure in pharmaceutical markets are specific to that sector, and are relevant in assessing the possible anticompetitive effect of conduct.
+The pricing and demand structure in pharmaceutical markets are specific to that sector and are relevant in assessing the possible anti-competitive effect of conduct.
 Demand for medicines is to a large extent in the hands of public authorities, who also determine the price at which drugs are reimbursed by the state.
 Patients (consumers) do not generally select which drugs to consume; that decision is taken on their behalf by physicians, who do not participate in the purchasing decision.
-The OFT and UK courts will have regard to the findings of the EU's Court of First Instance that has accepted the relevance of these features, though to a limited extent following the ECJ's judgment in Sot.
-Leos Kia Sia E.E and others (Cases C-468/06 to Case C-478/06).
+The OFT and UK courts will have regard to the findings of the EU's General Court that has accepted the relevance of these features, though to a limited extent following the ECJ's judgment in Sot Leos Kia Sia EE and others (cases C-468/06 to C-478/06).